mackilinen/keyboard-walker/README.md

 - Run the strategy in different orders¹
 - Configure the depth for the vertical strategy, so it can output a "qawsed" combination for example
+- Possibility to write to a file instead of console output

 ¹ It currently starts on the top left corner in a left to right & top to bottom order.